 The small shop was on Stargarder Strasse, at the Prenzlauer Allee end, which Chris considered the poor man’s Schönhauser Allee.
-The two north-south main roads ran parallel, tapering into Wilhelm Pieck Strasse at the southern end, and were linked by the S-Bahn line, and dissected by the dreaded Danziger Str.
+The two north-south main roads ran almost parallel, tapering into Wilhelm Pieck Strasse at the southern end, were linked by the S-Bahn, and dissected by the dreaded Danziger Str.

-It was mid morning, and apart from some small bakeries and general paper/drink/sweet shops, everything was closed and quiet.
+It was mid morning, and apart from the occasional bakery and general paper-drink-sweet shop, everything was closed and quiet.

 “We have a CD player, cassette deck and stereo, of course,” he laughed, waving his hand over the carefully arranged racks of vinyl records.
 “Please, play anything you like and I’ll make some coffee.”